Gauge covariant neural network for quarks and gluons: Demonstration

 \subsection{Self-learning Hybrid Monte-Carlo for QCD}

-SLHMC is an exact algorithm, which is consisted by two parts, the molecular dynamics and the Metropolis test.
-We use $S[U]$, action for the target system, in the Metropolis test and $S^\text{eff}_\theta[U]$, an effective action for the system with a set of parameters $\theta$, in the molecular dynamics.
-Since the molecular dynamics is reversible, we do not have to perform the Metropolis-Hasting test.
-Instead, the Metropolis test is enough to guarantee the convergence \cite{Nagai_2020, Nagai:2020jar}.
+SLHMC is an exact algorithm consisting of two parts: the molecular dynamics and the Metropolis test.
+We use $S[U]$, the action for the target system, in the Metropolis test, and $S_\theta[U]$, an effective action for the system with a set of parameters $\theta$, in the molecular dynamics.
+Since the molecular dynamics is reversible, performing the Metropolis-Hastings test is unnecessary.
+Instead, the Metropolis test alone is sufficient to guarantee convergence \cite{Nagai_2020, Nagai:2020jar}.
 The same mechanism has been used in the rational hybrid Monte-Carlo \cite{Clark:2006wq}.